naumanb/aws-sa-co3-notes/readme.md

 <h1 align="center"> SAA-C03 Notes (Dec 2024) </h1>
-<div align="center"> I've put together these notes for the AWS Solutions Architect - Associate (SAA-C03) course by Adrian Cantrill because I couldn’t find any GitHub resources that fit what I was looking for.
+<div align="center"> I've put together these notes using the AWS Solutions Architect - Associate (SAA-C03) course by Adrian Cantril because I couldn’t find any GitHub resources that fit what I was looking for.
 Most were either outdated, too detailed, or too brief.
-These notes provide a good balance, summarizing key points in a concise, easy-to-understand format that's perfect for quick review and memorization.
-For more resources, check out [acantrill's GitHub repo](https://github.com/acantril/aws-sa-associate-saac03/) </div>
+These notes provide a good balance, summarizing key points in a concise, easy-to-understand format that's perfect for quick review and memorization for later.
+For more resources, check out [Cantril's GitHub repo](https://github.com/acantril/aws-sa-associate-saac03/) </div>

+*FYI: These notes should only be used to review AWS material.
+They won't make sense until you've completed a course or have AWS experience.*

 ## Contribute